ticlo/ticlo/docs/block-configs.md

 |input is changed|✔️|✔️|-|-|
 |block is deserialized|✔️|-|-|-|

-* By default, block mode is defined in the block function. you can override block mode by changing the `#mode` config value
+* By default, block mode is 'auto', which means using the default mode from the block function. you can override block mode by changing the `#mode` config value

 ### #sync